UCSD-ECEMAE-148/148-fall-2025-final-project-fall-2025-final-project-team-1/README.md

 > Charge the battery very regularly, there is no undervoltage protection!
 > It should always stay above 22.5V.
 If you want to check it, pull out one of the power cables in the 24V splitter in the front and use a multimeter

+> [!IMPORTANT]
+> The Emergency stop is the Top right button on the remote, when the green light is on it is triggered.
+All H-Drives need a 5V enable signal to make the motors move at all.
+If nothing moves, probably the estop is trigerred disabling all of the 5V enable circuit.
+If the red led on the relay board is on it is triggered.
+If parts of the car wont move, probably the enable wire is broken or unplugged somewhere.
+All the enable wires are yellow.

 ### Electronics:
 * Nvidia Jetson Nano: Main controller
 * 2 Arduino Mega 2560: